 - Most footwear allowed (Except steel toe cap footwear, football boots and similar footwear.
 Boots must be no higher than below the knee.
 No Heelies.
 Stilettos are allowed).

 - Belts can be worn but can be no bigger than an Officer’s belt buckle.
 Belts should be of plain design.

 - Designer clothing that is ripped.
 (Must be factory ripped) staff have the discretion to refuse entry if they think it is not factory ripped or may be deemed inappropriate.

 - Hairdressings i.e. hair clips, slides, butterfly clips.

-- Babies or small child can bring in a small comfort blanket or small comfort toy
+- Babies or small children can bring in a small comfort blanket or small comfort toy.

 What to bring as ID

 No-one under the age of 18 can visit alone unless visiting a parent by special arrangement.